williamDalston/FocusFlow/AppStore/PrivacyPolicy.md

 ## App-Specific Privacy Notes

-### HealthKit Integration
-- HealthKit integration is completely optional
-- We only access HealthKit data with your explicit permission
-- You can revoke HealthKit permissions at any time
-- We do not store HealthKit data on our servers

-### Workout Data
+### Focus Session Data
-- Your workout history is stored locally on your device
+- Your focus session history is stored locally on your device
 - You can export your data at any time
 - You can delete your data at any time
-- We do not access your workout data without your device
+- We do not access your focus session data without your device
+- This app does not use HealthKit or collect health data

 ### Analytics
 - We use anonymized analytics to improve the app